roysubs/custom_bash/README.md

 **Git Credential Manager setup**
 Git Credential Manager enables you to authenticate a remote Git server, even if you have a complex authentication pattern like two-factor authentication, Azure Active Directory, or using SSH remote URLs that require an SSH key password for every git push.
 Git Credential Manager integrates into the authentication flow for services like GitHub and, once you're authenticated to your hosting provider, requests a new authentication token.
 It then stores the token securely in the Windows Credential Manager.
 After the first time, you can use git to talk to your hosting provider without needing to re-authenticate.
 It will just access the token in the Windows Credential Manager.

-I have found that the below setups don't always work.
-Due to this, and in cases where you don't need more than the `git` command on its own, it is possible to just alias `git.exe` from Git for Windows from WSL and just use that for managing repos.
+I have had some failures getting `/usr/bin/git` to work.
+A quick way that always works, if you don't need more than the `git` command on its own, is to just alias `git.exe` from Git for Windows from WSL and just use that for managing repos.
-`alias git="'/mnt/c/Program Files/Git/bin/git.exe'"`
-Also make sure that the following lines are in `~/.gitconfig`:
+`alias git="'/mnt/c/Program Files/Git/bin/git.exe'"` (note that `"'` / `'"` are required for this alias).
+Also make sure that the following section is in `~/.gitconfig`:
 `[credential]`
 `helper = manager`
+With the above setup, you do not need `git` installed in WSL at all.

-If you want git in WSL to use the Git for Windows Credential Manager however, [this guide](https://blog.anaisbetts.org/using-github-credentials-in-wsl2/) explains the steps:
+If you want git in WSL (`/usr/bin/git`) to use the Git for Windows Credential Manager however, [this guide](https://blog.anaisbetts.org/using-github-credentials-in-wsl2/) explains the steps:
 • Install Git for Windows.
-• In Windows-land, clone any private repo to generate the token.
-This will open a GitHub dialog allowing you to log in (including handling 2FA correctly).
+• In Windows-land, clone any single private repo to generate the token.
+This will open a GitHub dialog allowing you to log in, and this will also handle 2FA (two-factor authentication) correctly.
-• In your WSL distro, run `sudo vi /usr/bin/git-credential-manager`, then type this in:
+• In your WSL distro, run `sudo vi /usr/bin/git-credential-manager`, then add the following lines:
 `#!/bin/sh`
 `exec "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe" $@`
 Alternatively to the above, the following command should achieve the same thing:
 `git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"`
 • Run `sudo chmod +x /usr/bin/git-credential-manager`
-Now, open up `~/.gitconfig` and add the following lines:
+Now, open up `~/.gitconfig` and add the following section:
 `[credential]`
 `helper = manager`
-• Make sure you clone all your repos with **https://** URLs (you do not need to put `.git` on the end of projects though, just use the URL) or re-configure them via git remote set-url.
+• Make sure you clone all your repos with **https://** URLs.
+You do not need `www.`, just `github.com`, and you do not need to put `.git` at the end of a project URL, just use the URL for the project page) or re-configure them via git remote set-url.

-Now any git operation you perform within your WSL distribution will use the credential manager.
+This is done as WSL has no GUI, so can't run the credential manager inside the WSL Linux VM.
+Now any git operation you perform within your WSL distribution should use the credential manager token from Windows seamlessly.
 If you already have credentials cached for a host, it will access them from the credential manager.
 If not, you'll receive a dialog response requesting your credentials, even if you're in a Linux console.
 If you are using a GPG key for code signing security, you may need to associate your GPG key with your GitHub email.

 **Git Ignore file**
-It is useful to add a `.gitignore` file (must be in the root folder of a project) to exclude certain files from the project.
+It is usually important to add `.gitignore` files to most projects (must be in the root folder of a project) to exclude certain files.
 GitHub offers a collection of useful `.gitignore` templates with recommended `.gitignore` file setups organized according to your use-case.
 For example, here are [GitHub's default `.gitignore` templates](https://github.com/github/gitignore).
 If you choose to create a new repo using the GitHub website, there are check boxes available to initialize your repo with a README file, .gitignore file set up for your specific project type, and options to add a license if you need one.
 Add one line per exclude mask (can use wildcards).
 If a file is already in the project, it must be removed:
 `git rm --cached <filename>`
 To create a global ignore file (e.g. could put `*.tmp` to exclude all files like that in all projects):